ibm-cloud-docs/cis/logpush.md

 ### Creating a Logpush job to send logs to IBM Cloud Logs
 {: #logpush-setup-cloud-logs-api}

-When creating a Logpush job, you cannot configure the fields or time format for the job (`logpull_options`).
-If the logpull options are set the logpush will not work.
-{: note}

 To create a Logpush job with IBM Cloud Logs, follow these steps:

 1. Set up your API environment with the correct variables.